nuodb/node-nuodb/_docs/1.getting-started/data-types.md

 NuoDB supports a rich set of data types.
 However, with Node.js having only a few fundamental data types, data type mapping must occur from SQL types to types available in Node.js.
-And given the overloading of types in Node, there are rules with which approrpriate SQL types are chosen during inserts.
+And given the overloading of types in Node, there are rules with which appropriate SQL types are chosen during inserts.

 ## Javascript to SQL Mapping